 Peru is a fantastic place to experience the Amazon Rainforest.
 Cradled by the Andes mountains, studies show that this side of the rainforest contains the highest amount of animals and plants.

-As Peru makes a fantastic place to experience a rainforest that covers 40% of South America, Puerto Maldonado is then a main Amazon gateway town.
+Peru is one of the best destinations to experience a rainforest that covers 40% of South America and Puerto Maldonado is a main Amazon gateway town.
 To help you get the best experience of Amazonia, we’ve made a complete Puerto Maldonado Travel Guide.

 But first, an introduction to the Peruvian Amazon.

 Crossing nine nations, the Amazon Rainforest covers a very large area and Peru contains the most of Amazonia after Brazil.
 The main gateways to experience the Amazon in Peru are Iquitos in the north and Puerto Maldonado in the south.

-Both Iquitos and Puerto Maldonado offer a fascinating Amazon experiences.
+Both Iquitos and Puerto Maldonado offer fascinating Amazon experiences.
 However, the rainforest from Puerto Maldonado provides more claylicks, where different animals visit exposed medicinal clay, and some of the Amazon’s most beautiful and wildlife-rich lakes.

 Puerto Maldonado also offers less travel-time to reach some of the most wildlife-rich areas of Amazonia.
 This makes it ideal for a tour of 2 or more days.

 The rainforest of southern Peru also provides one of the most developed tourism infrastructures in the Amazon Rainforest.
 There are a few different Puerto Maldonado jungle lodges to choose from.
 Each offers a slightly different experience with an environmentally conscious approach to travel and tourism.

-Before starting the guide, let’s go over a brief introduction to Puerto Maldonado itself.
+Before starting the guide, let’s have a brief introduction to Puerto Maldonado itself.

 An Introduction to Puerto Maldonado